 - If you are involved in teaching: refresh yourself on the legal limits of how you can and cannot use or hand out materials in your classes (or post them on Canvas) by reviewing the Copyright Office’s page on using copyrighted materials.

 - It is important that the University respond quickly to any allegations that it has violated someone else’s copyright.
 If you receive an allegation that U-M has violated copyright through its website or other digital means, refer it immediately to the University’s Digital Millennium Copyright Act (DMCA) Agent.
 For other allegations of copyright infringement (such as those related to the radio station, print media or public performances), contact Jack Bernard in the Office of the General Counsel.

 - U-M’s IT security systems and proper use policies help facilitate compliance with copyright laws.
-The Standard Practice Guide on the Proper Use of Information Resources, IT and Networks of U-M (SPG 601.07) cites any violation of University or third party copyright as unethical and unacceptable, and as grounds for disciplinary action.
-See also the overview of IT policies and guidelines at U-M, the Residential Computing Conditions of Use (for students and other using computing facilities in the U-M residence halls), and the Statement of Student Rights and Responsibilities (for general information about the expected standards of student conduct).
+The Responsible Use of Information Resources (SPG 601.07) cites any violation of University or third party copyright as unethical and unacceptable and as grounds for disciplinary action.
+See also the U-M Network Responsible Use Agreement (for students and other using computing facilities in the U-M residence halls), and the Statement of Student Rights and Responsibilities (for general information about the expected standards of student conduct).